TanishqM1/OrderBook/README.md

 - revisit code & improve performance
 - add backend/frontend with APIs to enter deals into the OrderBook.

-- Make entire program easily runnable.
+- Make entire program easily runnable, serving as a mock stock exchange.